 - Heat stressed sperm produce changes in DNA and gene expression in offspring

-- Risk factors for overheat include sitting, driving, obesity, varicocele, and hot environments.
+- Risk factors for overheating include sitting, driving, obesity, varicocele, and hot environments.

 Enter The Underdog

-The Underdog has been experimentally shown to reduce the rise in scrotal temperature by 2 to 3 deg.
+In a small study, The Underdog was shown to reduce the rise in scrotal temperature by 2 to 3 deg.
 C when clothed and seated, to keep the scrotum mean temperature in the optimal 33-34 deg.
 C range where sperm formation is optimized.

-The Underdog helps your little guys reach their true potential using its patented safe, gentle method of cooling.
+The Underdog helps sperm reach their true potential using its patented safe, gentle method of cooling.